USA – Yellowstone National Park in our RV

 We called ahead and ended up getting a really great RV site right on the edge of Yellowstone on the Idaho side (Pony Express RV Park).
 We got there way before the summer crowds and it was still snowing.
 This was an advantage and somewhat a disadvantage.
 We loved not having the crowds that are usually associated with Yellowstone, yet, it was pretty cold and luckily we planned on that and brought some winter gear to offset the snow and chill in the air.

 We love people and the interaction with people, however, during this time of year, we were very happy to avoid the crowds.
-We saw some magnificent creatures, such as the bison, elk, deer and even a really healthy coyote, which at first, we thought was a wolf.
+Seeing some magnificent creatures, such as the bison, elk, deer and even a really healthy coyote, which at first, we thought was a wolf, was a wonderful experience.

 We explored every nook and cranny of Yellowstone.
 Of course, we saw Old Faithful and all of the vents and pools that spring up from the bowels of the earth, but we also drove through the snow to get to the magnificent views of the Little Grand Canyon and took photos of the amazing waterfall that was cascading down to the river and we made a snowman along the snowy banks.